dante-signal31/Unity-Measuring-Tape/README.md

 ## Usage

-The most straightforward way to use the tool is dragging the provided prefab into your scene hierarchy.
+The most straightforward way to use the tool is clicking "Tools->Add measure tape" at the main menu bar.
+A measuring tape GameObject will be added to scene hierarchy.
 Then, you can move the entire tape dragging its transform, or you can drag either of its ends.
 A line will be drawn between those ends, displaying the measured distance near its center.

 Provided prefab is only an empty transform with this tool script attached.
 You can use the tool script as a component of your own prefabs.
 Just be aware that